Lightstreamer/Lightstreamer-kafka-connector/README.md

 3. Edit the connector configuration properties file as detailed in the [Configuration Reference](#configuration-reference) section.

    You may want to use the provided [`quickstart-lightstreamer-local.properties`](./kafka-connector-project/config/kafka-connect-config/connect-standalone-local.properties) file as starting pint.
-The file provides the set of pre-configured settings to feed Lighstreamer with stock market events, as already shown in the [installation instruction](#installation) for the Lightstreamer Kafka Connector.
+This file provides the set of pre-configured settings to feed Lighstreamer with stock market events, as already shown in the [installation instruction](#installation) for the Lightstreamer Kafka Connector.

 4. Launch the Lightstreamer Server instance already configured in the [Lightstreamer Setup](#lightstreamer-setup) section.